ANTIQUE VETERINARY INSTRUMENTS, ARTIFACTS & MEMORABILIA

 Those who find these items may wonder what they were used for by early practitioners and what to do with them.
 In general, they are of value and should be collected and/or preserved.

-The American Veterinary Medical History Society does not have storage space to properly house and collect them, but can provide helpful advice.
+The American Veterinary Medical History Society does not have its own display museum or storage space to properly house and collect them, but can provide helpful advice.

 HOW TO IDENTIFY VETERINARY INSTRUMENTS